 The three different fee types are shown in the diagram below, indicating from which account they are taken, and to which they are added.
 Clients pay nodes fees directly to the node that they requested to process their transaction.
-Clients pay network fees to the same node, but those fees will be passed on to the Hedera Treasury.
-Clients pay service fees directly to Hedera.
+Clients pay network fees to the same node, but those fees will be passed onto Hedera.
+Clients pay service fees direct to Hedera.
 All fee payments are made through the network coming to consensus on a gossiped transaction that authorized the payment.

-Hedera collects services and transaction fees on behalf of all the nodes processing the transactions and performing the services.
-Hedera uses those collected fees to fund incentive payments to nodes:
+Hedera collects services and network fees on behalf of all the nodes processing the transactions and performing the services.
+Hedera uses those collected fees to fund two different types of payments:

-NODE REWARD PAYMENT - Once a day, payments are made from the Hedera account to nodes, to incentivize them to serve as nodes.
-To be paid, a node must have been online for the full day, according to thresholds defined by the Hedera Governing Council (e.g., requiring that the node contribute at least one event each to at least 90% of the rounds during that 24 hour period).
-A node will be paid proportional to the amount of cryptocurrency it is staking (both owned by itself, and proxy staked to it by others).
+INCENTIVE PAYMENT - Once a day, payments are made from the Hedera account to nodes, to incentivize them to serve as nodes.
+To be paid, a node must have been online for the full day, according to thresholds defined by Hedera (e.g., requiring that the node contribute at least one event each to at least 90% of the rounds during that 24 hour period).
+A node is paid proportional to the amount of cryptocurrency it is staking (both owned by itself, and proxy staked to it by others).